nunet-io/deep-funding/README.md

 # deep-funding
-working and other document on the DEEP Funding initiative of SNET
+working and other documents on the DEEP Funding initiative of SNET